Link Search Menu Expand Document

 Live Labs

-During the scheduled Thursday class times from 8:10-9pm, we will host live lab sections, where facilitators will give additional information, and hold office hours to answer any questions that may arise.
+During lab sections, facilitators will be able to give additional information, and hold office hours to answer any questions that may arise.
 Lab sections will be held in the OCF lab (171 MLK, click here for directions).

 Grading